Event Support & Sanctioning

-• Event organizers must provide proof to IDSA that the event has a safe environment for participants in the form of a brief but comprehensive safety plan.
+• Event organizers must demonstrate to IDSA that the event has a safe environment for participants in their event inquiry form submission.

-• Events with safe environments are ones held on closed roads or trails without active motorized traffic, or an active road that the local government will provide or approve traffic control measures.
+• Generally, events with safe environments are ones held on closed roads or trails without active motorized traffic, or an active road that the local government will provide or approve traffic control measures.

 • Event organizers will enforce a helmet rule on all riders.